chokevin8/chokevin8.github.io/_posts/2023-06-20-stable-diffusion-part3.md

 <p>
 $$q(x_t|x_{t-1}) = \mathcal{N}(x_t; \mu_t = \sqrt{1-\beta_t}x_{t-1},\Sigma_t = \beta_tI) \quad (3)$$
 </p>
-*Note that above process can be made non-Markovian in a different sampling process called DDIM(remember in Part 2, I mentioned diffusion process is either Markovian or non-Markovian, this is DDPM vs DDIM, this will be explained in next part of this blog).*

 Assuming high-dimensionality, $$q(x_t|x_{t-1})$$ is a Gaussian distribution with the above defined mean and variance.
 Note that for each dimension, it has the same standard deviation $$\beta_t$$.
 $$\beta_t$$ is a number between 0 and 1, and essentially scales the data so the variance doesn't grow out of proportion.
 The authors use a *linear schedule* for $$\beta_t$$, meaning that $$\beta_t$$ is linearly